 We had the chance to go on three different safaris in search of the star attraction of Yala National Park; the elusive leopard.
 In Yala, the leopard is not so elusive though.
-Yala National Park actually houses the highest concentration of leopards in the world and the chances of spotting one here are the best you’ll ever have.
+Yala National Park actually houses the highest concentration of leopards in the world.
+The chances of spotting one here are the best you’ll ever have.

-In Africa, a leopard’s range is about 100 square kilometres, whereas in Yala, the territory range is around 8km2, meaning you are going to see a high concentration of leopards in a very small area.
+In Africa, a leopard’s range is about 100 square kilometers, whereas, in Yala, the territory range is around 8 square km, meaning you are going to see a high concentration of leopards in a very small area.

 The last time we were in Yala, we saw one leopard sitting on a branch in a faraway tree.
 This time, we saw five leopards in total and one really good view of a nearby leopard climbing a tree.
 It was a huge success.